 After this, the body begins to repair itself through autophagy, release growth hormones, lower insulin levels, and rejuvenate the immune system and muscle tissue.

-So, as you can see, there are quite a few advantages to fasting for a long period of time, as it gives your system the chance to virtually reset itself and start processes that help to achieve long-term health.
+So, as you can see, there are quite a few advantages to fasting for a long period of time, as it gives your system a chance to virtually reset itself and start processes that help to achieve long-term health.

-We already mentioned that a 24 hour fast has more benefits than meets the eye.
+We already mentioned that a 24-hour fast has more benefits than meets the eye.
 Let’s take a closer look at what we can expect from this intermittent fasting type.

 Typically the go-to result that people want out of hardcore fasting, is to lose weight which can be done quite effectively with this method.